smohadjer/boilerplate/README.md

 - https://github.com/smohadjer/build

 ## Summary
-The Website is a boilerplate for minimal HTML Websites with optional backend functionality provided via Vercel's serverless functions.
+This is a boilerplate for minimal HTML Websites with optional backend functionality provided via Vercel's serverless functions.
 Code is in a public repository on GitHub and hosting can be done either via GitHub Pages or via Vercel.
 Vercel builds and deploys after every commit to GitHub.

+## Dependencies
+- Node.js
+- Vercel CLI (optional)

 ## Running Website locally
 ````